 |PhD||University At Buffalo, SUNY at Buffalo||Anthropology||1994|

 |JD||College of Law, University of the Philippines||Law||1985|

 Roberto M. Benedito is a Doctoral Lecturer in the Cultural Diversity Program of the Department of History and Philosophy.
 He is a lawyer with a Ph.
 D. in Anthropology (SUNY at Buffalo).
-He currently serves as a member of the Outcomes and Assessment Committee, an advisory body to the President.
+He is a current member of the Undergraduate Research Advisory Council and the York College Common Reader Committee.

 Benedito's research deals with law, culture and anthropology.
 His area specialty is Southeast Asia particulary the Philippines, where he was from originally and worked as a lawyer and human rights advocate.
 He has studied law, culture and legal consciousness among indigenous peoples of the Philippines.
 He has published articles on the impact of state and international law on indigenous peoples rights specifically their ownership to ancestral land.
 A common theme in his research is the significance of cultural practice in law and legal institutions.

 - Law and Anthropology